The Link Most T1Ds Miss

 Identifying shame-based thinking after a hypo

-A hypo hits.
+A hypo comes along.
 The body trembles.
 The heart races.

 Then comes the thought: I failed.